kirkbrunson/Conference-Organization-App/README.md

 ### Problem Query: [Problem && solution]
 The problem query provided was to query for all non-workshop sessions before 7 pm.
 The problem with this is that there inequality filters applied to two different properties (typeOfSession & startTime) which is [prohibited by Datastore][7].

-The solution I implemented was to split the filter into two queries and then merge there results.
+The solution I implemented was to split the filter into two queries and then merge their results.
 First, I query filtering by typeOfSession, and then I query filtering by startTime.
 Finally, I merge the two with the intersection of their results which is then returned to the client.